Incerto-Technologies/release/tool/offline/README.md

 ## VM with access to the internet

-1. Download Nginx (or any other dependencies)
+1. Download Nginx, Docker, Zip, Unzip (or any other dependencies)
     ```
-    # Whatever your team follows
+    # Whatever procedure the team follows
     ```

 2. Download Incerto
     ```
     # Ask the Incerto team for bundle command with secrets and keys.
-    # `incerto.zip` should be created
+    # incerto.zip should be created
     ```

 3. Copy everything required